 Hi there you heteronormative cishets, being all monophonic and whatnot, and hi to all you other deviants as well!
 Who's up for a game of politically correct Boggle?
 It's time to take a look at the illustrator of the week, while making sure not to offend anyone.
 This week, we will be avoiding the issue of stereotypes and other complaints involving the tastes of various nationalities.
 No xenophobia or discrimination on FML.
 Our empire extends over several countries.
 We’re like the modern day colonisers, without the barbarism and submissiveness.
 To follow the trend, this week we venture outside of France, in many ways, since the illustration takes place in China, and its illustrator is actually there at this very moment.
 The art imitating life, reality meeting fiction, mirror mirror on the wall, pass me the salt, I’m losing my marbles in all this chaos.
 Let’s move on.

 Self portrait Maïté by Maïté

 This week we will by accompanied by Maïté.
 If I were president, I would abolish all accents, because typing a name like Maïté takes too much time.

-Her illustrated FML: The one with the underwear
+Her illustrated FML: The one with the lamp

-How about you then?
+What about you then?
 Think you have talent and want to participate in an upcoming illustrated FML?
-Send us an email on email@example.com, not forgetting to give us the address of your blog, or just some of your works.
+Send us an email to firstname.lastname@example.org not forgetting to give us the address of your blog, or just some of your works.